Memories of Christmas Season 2008

 The children spontaneously sang Christmas carols at the tops of their voices.
 Nami and Fikret tried to follow along: Jingle Bells, Rudolph, Silent Night, all the classics.
 Mostly, the children sang enthusiastically and loud with lots of laughter for the first verse until the song faded as the children didn’t know the words.
 After loud laughter, another song would begin.

 I could tell they were all having great fun, though I was barely there.
 I had to shut off most of my painful feelings and emotions and turn on only that part of me that was needed for ordinary interactions with others.
-I was glad that there was so much happiness in the world.
+I was glad that there was so much happiness in the world, but I was in pain.

 I was in a darkness of my own, alone, as if I was severely and suddenly cut off from all that was important to me.
 Which was, in fact, what happened.
 After the light show, we returned to the Jeep, and I drove on in a stupor.
 I asked Nami and Fikret if they wanted to see more Christmas lights, and they said yes.
 Christmas Tree Lane was impressive, but monotonous to me.
 Nami and Fikret just said "Oohh," and "Ahhh," and "Look at those, wow!"
 I tried to explain the history of Christmas Tree Lane, how I grew up just around the corner, and I drove by our family home on North Los Robles.